caktus/voomex/README.md

   socket_dir: "/var/run/postgresql",
 ```

-To run the Phoenix server, while also having a command line to inspect stuff:
+To run the Phoenix server, while also having a command line to inspect stuff (but note
+that the Oban jobs will not run in that scenario):

 ```
 iex -S mix phx.server